 Hysterectomy

-A hysterectomy is surgery to take out the uterus.
-This is the organ in the lower belly where a fetus can grow during pregnancy.
+A hysterectomy is surgery to take out your uterus.
+This is the organ in your lower belly where a fetus grows during pregnancy.
+After a hysterectomy, you won't be able to get pregnant.

 How is a hysterectomy done?